No volunteers, no motorsport!

 The tools used range from simple hand-held stopwatches to complex electronic timing systems that can accurately measure to the nearest thousandth of a second.

-To acquire a Trainee Timekeeper licence you simply need to complete the MSA’s New Officials Registration form and return it by post to the MSA Licensing Department, having ticked the Timekeeper Trainee box.
+To acquire a Trainee Timekeeper licence you simply need to complete the Motorsport UK’s New Officials Registration form and return it by post to the Motorsport UK Membership Services Team, having ticked the Timekeeper Trainee box.

 You will then be sent a Trainee Licence and an introductory pack with the Training Module.